dusking/opensubtitles-com/README.md

 $> ost -h
 positional arguments:
   {set-cred,show-cred,search,download}
-    set-cred            Set the username and password in the config file. show-cred           Show the username and password in the config file. search              Search for subtitles by various criteria. download            Download a subtitle by file-id or movie-hash.
+    set-cred            Set the API key, username and password in the config file. show-cred           Show the username and password in the config file. search              Search for subtitles by various criteria. download            Download a subtitle by file-id or movie-hash.